 How to draw landscapes will be simple if you follow along with these easy steps.

-To become competent in drawing any landscape you see before you—or in your imagination—a little practice will make a huge difference
+To become competent in drawing, any landscape you see before you—or in your imagination—a little practice and patience will make a huge difference.

 More landscapes are drawn (or painted) with the horizontal rectangle as it lends itself to landscape scenes.
 Most landscapes are horizontal and people are vertical—hence the format term "portrait or landscape."